 A director can be a fearless risk-taker who gets the job done efficiently, but their biggest problem in communication is that they can come across as aggressive and intimidating.

-- try to be more considerate of other people’s feelings;
+- Try to be more considerate of other people’s feelings,

-- be more open to others’ ideas and criticism;
+- Be more open to others’ ideas and criticism,

-- try to build genuine rapport with colleagues;
+- Try to build genuine rapport with colleagues,

-- work on their teamwork skills;
+- Work on their teamwork skills, and

-- strive to become more patient.
+- Strive to become more patient.